rkulla/vimogen/README.md

 and optionally keep them synchronized across multiple vim installations.

-Requiring no configuration other than a manifest file, vimogen is essentially a Pathogen bundle manager _(you are using <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> aren't you?)_ that manages the installing/deleting/updating of all your Vim add-ons.
+Requiring no configuration other than a manifest file, vimogen is essentially a
+<a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> bundle manager
+that manages the installing/deleting/updating of all your Vim add-ons.
+If you don't know what Pathogen is, it's basically lets you store all of your plugins in one directory, using git checkouts, so you don't have to deal with unzipping .zip files and stuff into misc. directories to get plugins to work.
+There are alternatives to Pathogen+Vimogen but they either don't use git or require configuration or other things that I didn't like.
+For example, with vimogen, you can just use your same .vimrc across multiple machines, but have separate .vimogen_repo manifest files for each one and it just works.
+This is useful if you don't want to use development plugins on a production machine, and so on.

 I created Vimogen because many plugins that I use (vim-rails, syntastic, etc), get new changes all of the time and I wanted an easy way to keep my copies up-to-date.
 And I